votingworks/vxsuite/libs/auth/README.md

 ./scripts/program-system-administrator-java-card
 ```

-For local development, you can use the following command, which sets the
+For development, you can use the following wrapper command, which sets the
-relevant env vars for local development and then calls the base script:
+relevant env vars for development and then calls the base script:

 ```
 ./scripts/program-dev-system-administrator-java-card